LivingProgram/ml-notes/index.md

 $$\frac{\partial C}{\partial x}=\frac{\partial A}{\partial x}\cdot\frac{\partial B}{\partial A}\cdot\frac{\partial C}{\partial B}$$

+* Insert diagram of sample neural network, and understanding of what h denotes
+* Show how the chain rule helps to calculate partial derivative of error with respect to specific weight
+* Calculate the value of each partial derivative
+* Multiply them together to find the partial derivative you want and show what it is equal to

-* After calculating gradient, Update weight:
+* (insert this in detailed section of overview with math included) After calculating gradient, Update weight:

 $$W^{(k)}_{ij}\leftarrow W^{(k)}_{ij}-\alpha\frac{\partial}{\partial W^{(k)}_{ij}}E$$